joelouthan/theologic.us/content/posts/0-study-romans/2021-03-03-study-romans.md

 >1 Thessalonians 2:8b (NIV) Because we loved you so much, we were delighted to share with you not only the gospel of God but our lives as well.

 ## God

+God does not save according to our "obedience" but rather, on his mercy and grace alone.

 ### The salvation of God is not measured in theocracy over his people but rather in the outpouring of the heart of those believe and trust in Him